cakephp/docs/en/debug-kit.rst

   ``DebugKit\DebugTimer``, and memory usage collected with ``DebugKit\DebugMemory``.
 * **Variables** Display View variables set in controller.
+* **Deprecations** Display deprecation warnings in a more readable and less disruptive format.

 Using the History Panel
 =======================